How to Learn Japanese Fast: Our 10-Step Method

 - Make stories to distinguish Japanese words that sound similar.

-- Example: “The 政府 (せいふ) — government stole money from my 財布 (さいふ) — wallet.”
+- Example: “The government stole money from my wallet” can help you remember the similar sounding words 政府 (せいふ) — government and 財布 (さいふ) — wallet.

 - Create a song about grammar rules.